 The Great Barrier Reef

-Within this vast expanse are a unique range of ecological communities is the Whitsunday Islands which have beautiful flowering coral reefs in easy accessible shallow water so all ages can enjoy what this truly stunning ecosystem has to offer.
+This unique range of ecological communities is the Whitsunday Islands which have beautiful flowering coral reefs in easy accessible shallow water for all ages can enjoy what this truly stunning ecosystem has to offer.

-The marine life in the Whitsundays area equals the best anywhere along the Reef.
+The Whitsundays equals the best snorkelling anywhere along the Reef

-has an average depth of 35 metres in its inshore waters, while on outer reefs, continental slopes extend down to depths of more than 2000 metres
+- Has an average depth of 35 metres in its inshore waters, while on outer reefs, continental slopes extend down to depths to more than 2000 metres.

 Covering 344,400km2, the Great Barrier Reef Marine Park is: